Andrew Porter (baseball): Career

-In 1946, his last year with the Elite Giants, Porter was 5-5 with a 4.30 ERA in 13 games, including 47 strikeouts to 23 walks in 90.0 innings.
-This renewed success drew the attention of Nuevo Laredo and Porter returned briefly to Mexico, going 2-2 with a 5.12 ERA for the Tecolotes in 1947.
+In 1946, his last year with the Elite Giants, Porter was 5–5 with a 4.30 ERA in 13 games, including 47 strikeouts to 23 walks in 90.0 innings.
+This renewed success drew the attention of Nuevo Laredo and Porter returned briefly to Mexico, going 2–2 with a 5.12 ERA for the Tecolotes in 1947.

-Thereafter, Porter returned to the Negro leagues and played briefly with the Newark Eagles in 1947 and for the Indianapolis Clowns over the course of three seasons from 1948–1950.
-He posted a 4-5 mark with a 4.68 ERA in 1948, improved to a 10-6 record with a 3.64 ERA in 1949, and appeared in only three games in 1950, winning his only two decisions.
+Thereafter, Porter returned to the Negro leagues and played briefly with the Newark Eagles in 1947 and for the Indianapolis Clowns over the course of three seasons from 1948 to 1950.
+He posted a 4–5 mark with a 4.68 ERA in 1948, improved to a 10–6 record with a 3.64 ERA in 1949, and appeared in only three games in 1950, winning his only two decisions.

 At this time, he finally made an All-Star appearance at age 38, pitching three hitless innings for the East team and combining with two other pitchers to hold the West squad on two hits in a 4–0 shutout in the 1949 East–West All-Star Game.
 Porter was preceded by Bob Griffith and followed by Pat Scantlebury, who allowed two singles in the final three innings.

 In between, Porter played winter ball with the Sabios de Vargas club of the Venezuelan League in its 1949–1950 season.
-He posted a 5-6 record and a 5.26 ERA in 18 appearances, including 12 starts and five complete games, but struggled with his control throughout the season while allowing 60 walks and striking out 37 in 101.0 innings.
+He posted a 5–6 record and a 5.26 ERA in 18 appearances, including 12 starts and five complete games, but struggled with his control throughout the season while allowing 60 walks and striking out 37 in 101.0 innings.
 After that, he pitched briefly for the Winnipeg Buffaloes of the Mandak League in the summer of 1950.

 Following a year off, Porter joined the Porterville Comets of the Southwest International League in 1952; being part of the first all-black team to play in Minor League Baseball as well as one of the first clubs with an African American manager.
-Porter was slated to hold the second slot on the pitching staff behind player-manager Chet Brewer and, despite his age of 41, enthusiastically was well above average in the six-team league, posting a 3-5 mark and a 4.27 ERA in 78.0 innings of work.
+Porter was slated to hold the second slot on the pitching staff behind player-manager Chet Brewer and, despite his age of 41, enthusiastically was well above average in the six-team league, posting a 3–5 mark and a 4.27 ERA in 78.0 innings of work.
 He spent his final playing days in the Mandak League with the Carman Cardinals, appearing for them over part of two seasons spanning 1952–1953.